MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-frequency-cap.md

 > [!Note]
 > Only values larger than zero will be accepted.
 If you leave the input field blank, no cap will be applied.
 Also note that only commercial messages will be capped; transactional messages are always excluded.

+> [!Note]
+> Messages sent before a frequency cap was added for a particular channel will not be counted towards the cap for future messages.

 > [!div class="mx-imgBorder"]
 > ![Frequency cap settings screenshot.](media/real-time-marketing-frequency-cap-settings.png "Frequency cap settings screenshot")